elonekrasniqi/zsarchitecture.ks/README.md

 # zsarchitecture.ks
-Welcome to ZS Architecture's Frontend Architecture Platform!
+Welcome to ZS Architecture's Frontend Platform!

 ## Introduction
 This README offers an insight into ZS Architecture's online platform, highlighting their architectural projects, services, and contact details.